 banner image

-Undergoing bariatric surgery requires a pre-surgical psychological evaluation.
-This assessment is vital for identifying potential challenges and risk factors impacting your weight loss and overall health.
-It also ensures that you are well-informed and emotionally ready for the surgery and the significant lifestyle changes.
-Many insurance providers require this evaluation before approving coverage for weight loss surgery.
+A pre-surgical psychological evaluation is a crucial step before undergoing bariatric surgery.
+This assessment helps identify potential challenges and risk factors that could affect your weight loss success and overall health.
+It also ensures you are fully informed and emotionally prepared for the surgery and the major lifestyle changes that follow.
+Additionally, many insurance providers require a bariatric psychological evaluation before approving coverage for weight loss surgery, making it an essential part of the process.

 All evaluations are conducted via TeleHealth for your convenience and flexibility.